CoinCheung/BiSeNet/README.md

 3. ade20k

-Download `ADEChallengeData2016.zip` and unzip it.
+Download `ADEChallengeData2016.zip` from this [website](http://sceneparsing.csail.mit.edu/) and unzip it.
 Then we can move the uncompressed folders to `datasets/ade20k`, and generate the txt files with the script I prepared for you:
 ```
 $ unzip ADEChallengeData2016.zip
 $ mv ADEChallengeData2016/images /path/to/BiSeNet/datasets/ade20k/